The Spirit’s Ministry

 When the Spirit came, we discovered that He now baptizes, convicts, seals, indwells, helps believers pray, teaches, gives spiritual gifts, and empowers believers by filling them with Himself.
 We have discovered that the new gift of tongues, which was one aspect of Joel’s prophecy, was used in the book of Acts to prove to the apostles that salvation was given to the Gentiles and not just the Jews.
 Salvation was for both Jews and Gentiles.

 Tongues was recorded three times in the book of Acts (Acts 2:1-13; 10:46; 19:6) and possibly a fourth in Acts 8:18.
 Those are the only occurrences of tongues in the New Testament, except for 1 Corinthians 14.
-1 Cor.
-12-14 is the major discussion about tongues in the New Testament.
+1 Corinthians 12-14 is the major discussion about tongues in the New Testament.
 From a historical point of view, the last recorded event of tongues in the New Testament occurred about one year after 1 Corinthians was written in about A.D.
 56.

 Tongues Will Change